muratk3n/thirdwave/en/2020/10/floating-city.md

 moored with 12 mooring lines if the spread mooring system is applied, see Figure 79.
 But this applies to only one floating platform/vessel.
-It would require too much mooring lines if each single platform in the floating city has 12 mooring lines.
+It would require too much mooring lines if each single platform in the floating city has 12 mooring lines. ...

+As the mooring lines of one platform also have effect for the adjacent platforms, it can be opted to apply less mooring lines per platform.
+The 12 mooring lines that are applied to one platform in the offshore engineering can likewise be applied to a set of coupled platforms.
+The difference is that a set of coupled platforms are larger in dimension compared to a single floating platform/vessel in the offshore engineering, so there are more mooring lines needed to withstand the larger loads and displacements.

 ![](city_03.png)